ginjo/rack_warden/README.md

 RackWarden is a work-in-progress.
 The gemspec, the files, the code, and the documentation are likely to change over time.
 Follow on [rubygems.org](https://rubygems.org/gems/rack_warden) or [github](https://github.com/ginjo/rack_warden) for the latest updates.

+NOTE: RackWarden now uses rom-rb instead of Datamapper.
+Rom-rb is only compatible with ruby 2.1+.
+So RackWarden is no longer compatible with ruby 1.9 or 2.0.

 ## Installation